gvwilson/thirdbit/src/fiction/iffy/index.md

 The images from the ship's cameras slid aside to make room for a larger one.

-Seen from on high through a fisheye lens, the ocean looked like a crumpled sheet of gray plastic.
+Seen from on high through a fisheye lens, the ocean looked like a crumpled sheet of plastic.
 The irregular lines running diagonally across it were wave crests, and the speck near the bottom was the *Guinevere*.
 There was nothing around them but emptiness.